Principle of sufficient reason: Hamilton's fourth law: "Infer nothing without ground or reason"

+For Schopenhauer and Hamilton, the principle was one of the four laws of thought, a view found in the 18th and 19th centuries.

 Here is how William Hamilton, circa 1837–1838, expressed his "fourth law" in his LECT.
 V. LOGIC.
 60–61:

 I now go on to the fourth law.

 Par.
 XVII.
 Law of Sufficient Reason, or of Reason and Consequent:

 XVII.
 The thinking of an object, as actually characterized by positive or by negative attributes, is not left to the caprice of Understanding – the faculty of thought; but that faculty must be necessitated to this or that determinate act of thinking by a knowledge of something different from, and independent of; the process of thinking itself.
 This condition of our understanding is expressed by the law, as it is called, of Sufficient Reason (principium Rationis Sufficientis); but it is more properly denominated the law of Reason and Consequent (principium Rationis et Consecutionis).
 That knowledge by which the mind is necessitated to affirm or posit something else, is called the logical reason ground, or antecedent; that something else which the mind is necessitated to affirm or posit, is called the logical consequent; and the relation between the reason and consequent, is called the logical connection or consequence.
 This law is expressed in the formula – Infer nothing without a ground or reason.
 (Note: See Schulze, Logik, §19, and Krug, Logik, §20, – ED.)

 Relations between Reason and Consequent: The relations between Reason and Consequent, when comprehended in a pure thought, are the following: